There’s a fierce debate happening amongst the tea intelligentsia about whether or not Moonlight White is a White tea or a Puer.

 After Moonlight White tea was created in Yunnan, people started to discuss that whether it should be white tea or Puer tea.
 Yunnan people are accustomed to producing Puer tea, especially Puer cakes and bricks, etc, so they copied both the Fujian producer white tea processing way and also added a Puer tea processing method which is to press the leaves and buds into cakes just like a Puer.

 After this people got confused, they asked, “Should we call Moonlight White tea Puer Tea or White Tea?”
 Once this tea has been pressed into cakes, bricks or other shapes it can be naturally aged just like a puer.
 Even some of the Fujian producers are starting to copy this method with their Bai Mu Dan “White Peony”.

 Loose-leaf moonlight white tea should belong to Yunnan white tea.
 When referring to the pressed kind, it is up to you whether to call it a Puer or white tea.

-Pressed Yunnan Moonlight White tea has become a collectible.
+Both loose leaf or Pressed Yunnan Moonlight White tea are collectible.
 Just like Puers you will find that different years have different flavors and that when you age it you will also get different flavors.

 Therefore, the question is not whether Moonlight White tea is Puer or White tea.
 The question to ask yourself is rather whether the pressed cakes and bricks are puer tea or white tea?